gbmhunter/blog/content/electronics/general/altium/altium-scripting-and-using-the-api/_index.md

 However, in my experience, you run into problems if you close the first (main) script form, and then an exception is thrown.
 You get an "unhandled exception" error, and you can't debug the code at the current stop point.
 To prevent this, I make sure I never close the main form, but instead resize it to the smallest area possible before loading up a child form.

-{{< figure src="/images/2012/02/altium-script-visual-studio-just-in-time-debugger-unhandled-exception-crash.png" width="438px" caption="What happens when an exception is thrown in an Altium script."  >}}
+{{< img src="altium-script-visual-studio-just-in-time-debugger-unhandled-exception-crash.png" width="438px" caption="What happens when an exception is thrown in an Altium script."  >}}

 You get into some nasty situations where Altium will "lock-up", if an unhandled exception is thrown and there are forms hidden but still active.